 - Install Redmine via Helicon instructions: http://www.helicontech.com/articles/installing-redmine-on-windows-in-production/ , but do not click Finish.

 - replace /ruby19 folder with previously installed version of ruby.

 - Go into the redmine web folder created by the Helicon tool and edit the deploy.rb file:

 - set the REDMINE variable to the version of redmine you want to install. e.g.: REDMINE = "master"

 - prepend all the rake commands with bundle exec. .e.g: bundle exec rake --trace db:create

 - Go back to Helicon installer and click finish.

-#4 Updated by Go MAEDA about 1 month ago
+#4 Updated by Go MAEDA over 3 years ago

 We have to wait for the release of the latest version of activerecord-sqlserver-adapter that supports Rails 5.2 to resolve this issue.